 The guiding principles are:

 The Arc of Howard County commits to a person-centered approach so that each person we support can access optimal opportunities to achieve their goals.

-The Arc of Howard County commits to providing the necessary supports for people seeking employment, day habilitation, residential, retirement and respite services.
+The Arc of Howard County commits to providing the necessary supports for people seeking employment, day habilitation, residential, and retirement services.